louiseGrandjonc/louisemeta.com/content/blog/explain-3.md

 (10 rows)
 ```

-To perform a join, this `Nested Loops` algorithm loops on the owls, and for each owl, it loops over the jobs and join on the `owl.job_id` column.
+To perform a join, this `Nested Loops` algorithm loops on the owls, and for each owl, it loops over the jobs and joins on the `owl.job_id` column.

 If I wrote a nested loop in Python, it would be something like